Creativity Is Not Enough: Too Many Idea People, Too Few Innovators

 Senior-level executives are constantly fielding an unending flow of questions on which actions must be taken.
 Almost daily, a CEO/CFO/COO must deal with urgent problems to which solutions must be crafted but for which answers are far from self-evident.

-The creative malcontents probably believes that by supplying their boss with great new ideas to help achieve results and performance, makes them of great use in the organization.
+The creative malcontents probably believe that by supplying their boss with great new ideas to help achieve results and performance, makes them of great use in the organization.
 It probably does.

 But—and this is a very big but—every time a great new idea is submitted to a boss, it creates more problems for him—and he already has enough.